bluesky-social/atproto-website/content/blog/create-post.md

 ---
 title: Posting via the Bluesky API
 summary: The Bluesky post record type has many features, including replies, quote-posts, embedded social cards, mentions, and images.
 Here's some example code for all the common post formats.
-date: Aug 8, 2023
+date: Aug 11, 2023
 ---

 # Posting via the Bluesky API
-*Published on: Aug 8, 2023*

-> Note: This blog post is a snapshot in time and may get out of date as new features are added to atproto and the Bluesky application schemas.
-The source of truth for the application API is the Lexicons themselves (currently [versioned on Github](https://github.com/bluesky-social/atproto/tree/main/lexicons)).
-The overall protocol is described at [atproto.com](https://atproto.com).
+*Published on: Aug 11, 2023.
+This blog post may become outdated as new features are added to [atproto]((https://atproto.com)) and the Bluesky [application schemas](https://github.com/bluesky-social/atproto/tree/main/lexicons).*

 First, you'll need a Bluesky account.
 (If you're a developer in need of an invite, fill out the developer waitlist [here](https://atproto.com/blog/call-for-developers) and we'll send you an invite code.)
 We'll create a session with [HTTPie](https://httpie.io/docs/cli/pypi) (`brew install httpie`).